-Mera peak (6476 meters) is the highest climbing peak of Nepal offering the exclusive opportunity to trek in the Khumbu region along climbing the glorious snow-capped peak.
-Mera peak climbing is the combination of strenuous trekking and climbing along the feeling of adventure, satisfaction, and accomplishment.
-If you are fit, passionate trekker and dream to stand on the top of the Himalayan peak then we will fulfill your dream by climbing straightforward towards the summit of Mera peak.
+Mera Peak Climbing (6476 meters) is the highest climbing peak of Nepal offering the exclusive opportunity to trek in the Khumbu region along climbing the glorious snow-capped peak.
+Mera peak climbing is the combination of strenuous Trekking in Nepal and climbing along the feeling of adventure, satisfaction, and accomplishment.
+If you are fit, passionate trekker and dream to stand on the top of the Himalayan peak then we will fulfil your dream by climbing straightforward towards the summit of Mera peak.
 Yes, it can be a reality.

 Mera peak climbing can be experienced by all the physically fit trekking enthusiasts and gain the wonderful experience of climbing the Himalayas.
 Join Mera peak climbing through BUNA treks and expeditions to create the adventure holiday in Nepal.

 Day 01: Arrive at Kathmandu 1,300m and transfer to Hotel.